Development | Q&A | OrangePi Neo-01

 How does Manjaro work on the OrangePi Neo?

 Well, it will be the first ALPM-free version of Manjaro with focus on flatpaks to add additional software.
-As desktop environment we have chosen Plasma 5 but might adopt Plasma 6 when released.
+As desktop environment we have chosen Plasma 6.
 Having an immutable OS is needed for this product.
 Also user don’t have to track dependencies and other issues you may have with a rolling release model.
 You can simply update your system via the SteamUI and install additional packages via Discover from the desktop mode.
 We will provide several update channels for you to choose from.
 This way you can even help us to find bugs before the stable channel gets the updates.
 Also SteamUI gets monthly updates similar as on the Steamdeck.

-We use a special patched version of gamescope, handygccs, OpenGamepadUI, and hhd to support the integrated gyroscope.
+We use a special patched version of gamescope, OpenGamepadUI, and inputplumber to support the integrated gyroscope.
 With some additional scripts and tools we create the Gaming Edition of Manjaro, which launches into the Steam OOBE mode for first run wizard.
 This way it is easy for the user to setup the device.
+Additionally we support hhd, hhd-ui and adjustor - for now.

-• TDP control might work via OpenGamepadUI overlay mode
+• TDP control got added to OpenGamepadUI overlay mode and HHD-UI

 • controller support still needs to be added to OpenGamepadUI

-• fan curves and battery control needs to be optimized
+• fan curves and battery control needed to been optimized

 • Audio Equalizer might still need some work to improve audio quality